lgatto/TeachingMaterial/R/rprog.md

-Note that the functions above are vectorised (they work with vectors of arbitraty lengths), as their body is composed entirely if vectorised functions.
+Note that the functions above are vectorised (they work with vectors of arbitrary lengths), as their body is composed entirely if vectorised functions.